datasets/s-and-p-500-companies/README.md

 Information on S&P 500 index used to be available on the [official webpage on the Standard and Poor's website][sp-home] but until they publish it back, Wikipedia is the best up-to-date and open data source.

-* Index listing - see <data/constituents.csv> extracted from wikipedia's [SP500 list of companies][sp-list]
+* Index listing - see <data/constituents.csv> extracted from Wikipedia's [SP500 list of companies][sp-list].

 ### Sources

-Detailed information on the S&P 500 (primarily in xls format) used to be obtained from its [official webpage on the Standard and Poor's website][sp-home] - it was free but registration was required.
+Detailed information on the S&P 500 (primarily in XLS format) used to be obtained from its [official webpage on the Standard and Poor's website][sp-home] - it was free but registration was required.
 * Index listing - see <data/constituents.csv>